-Reyco Granning LLC recommends that suitable alignment equipment be used to measure the wheel alignment characteristics: camber, caster, and toe-in.
-The alignment equipment must be properly calibrated for accurate measurements.
+Reyco Granning LLC recommends that suitable alignment equipment be used to the wheel measure alignment characteristics: camber, caster, and toe-in. equipment The alignment must be calibrated properly for accurate measurements.
 Only qualified personnel should conduct the wheel alignment measurements.